roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  They left Jarvis and Chad naked and stranded in the woods, their mouths gagged and hands bound behind them.
 There feet were unbound, so they could walk to get help, but they would have to do so naked.
 It would be humiliating and infuriating for them and they would know they could never report it.
 Ty scrawled two notes to never come back or else and tied them to both men's privates.

  Cori slept in the back seat of the SUV all the way home while Ty and Ben thanked their lucky stars that they had managed to save their Hard Body Clerk.
-Report_Story #1